MystenLabs/sui/nre/helm/README.md

 # Indexer-Writer
 ### Containers
 **sui-indexer-writer** - Indexer writer syncs and indexes sui checkpoint data into a Postgres database.
-Checkpoint data can be pulled from sui-node or a cloud provider hosted bucket.
+Checkpoint data can be pulled from a fullnode or a cloud provider hosted bucket.
 More info and available buckets can be found in sui [doc site](https://docs.sui.io/guides/developer/advanced/custom-indexer#remote-reader).

 ### Resource Recommendations
 **Cpu:** 16 cores / 32 vCPU

 **Memory:** 128Gi

-# Sui-node
-This is a StatefulSet which runs the sui-node binary.
-The intended purpose is to run as an RPC Fullnode.
-For Sui RPC2.0 purposes, these nodes can serve checkpoint data or serve as a fallback for queries.

-Please note the PersistentVolumeClaimTemplate used in this chart is geared towards deployments in GCP.
-This chart does not currently support other cloud providers at this time.

-### Files
-You need to place a valid sui-node.yaml configuration file for your fullnode into the helm/sui-node/files directory.
-Documentation on full node configuration can be found in the sui [doc site](https://docs.sui.io/guides/operator/sui-full-node#configure-a-full-node).

-### Containers

-**Init Containers**

-Genesis-Download - This container downloads the appropriate genesis.blob and saves it to /opt/sui/config.

-Snapshot-Download - This container checks if there is a db directory present, if not it will download a snapshot.
-You will need to adjust the network and epoch to download in the values.yaml file in the snapshotConfig.command blocks.
-For more info on formal vs db snapshot restores see our sui [doc site](https://docs.sui.io/guides/operator/snapshots).

-Sui-Node - Runs the sui-node software.

-### Resource Recommendations

-**Cpu:** 16 cores / 32 vCPU

-**Memory:** 128Gi

-***PVCSize*:** 4000Gi

-**StorageClass:** pd-ssd - A StorageClass that allows VolumeExpansion is recommended.
-More info on k8s storage classes [here](https://kubernetes.io/docs/concepts/storage/storage-classes/).

-### Snapshot Restore
-If you are starting a fullnode from scratch it's a good idea to restore it to a recent snapshot if it makes sense for your deployment.
-There is a container published to [hub.docker.com/u/mysten](https://hub.docker.com/u/mysten) that contains the sui-tool binary which is used to download snapshots.
-That can be leveraged to restore a snapshot to the pvc used by the statefulset.

-Below are some commands that can be used at sui-tool container runtime.

-`"/bin/bash", "-c", "[ -e '/opt/sui/db/authorities_db/full_node_db/live/' ] && echo 'File exists, snapshot not required' || \
-      /usr/local/bin/sui-tool download-formal-snapshot --epoch 400 --genesis /opt/sui/config/genesis.blob --network mainnet --path /opt/sui/db/authorities_db/full_node_db --num-parallel-downloads 100 --no-sign-request"]`

-`"/bin/bash", "-c", "[ -e '/opt/sui/db/authorities_db/full_node_db/live/' ] && echo 'File exists, snapshot not required' || \
-     (sui-tool download-db-snapshot --epoch 400 --network mainnet --path /opt/sui/db/authorities_db/full_node_db --num-parallel-downloads 100 --snapshot-bucket-type=gcs && mv /opt/sui/db/authorities_db/full_node_db/epoch_400/ /opt/sui/db/authorities_db/full_node_db/live/)"`

 # How to run Helm for Deployments